Applications of artificial intelligence: Video games

 In video games, AI is routinely used to generate behavior in non-player characters (NPCs).
 In addition, AI is used for pathfinding.
-Some researchers consider NPC AI in games to be a "solved problem" for most production tasks.
 Games with less typical AI include the AI director of Left 4 Dead (2008) and the neuroevolutionary training of platoons in Supreme Commander 2 (2010).
 AI is also used in Alien Isolation (2014) as a way to control the actions the Alien will perform next.

-Kinect, which provides a 3D body–motion interface for the Xbox 360 and the Xbox One, uses algorithms that emerged from AI research.

-Art

-AI has been used to produce visual art.
+Games have been a major application of AI's capabilities since the 1950s.
+In the 21st century, AIs have beaten human players in many games, including chess (Deep Blue), Jeopardy!
+(Watson), Go (AlphaGo), poker (Pluribus and Cepheus), E-sports (StarCraft), and general game playing (AlphaZero and MuZero).

+Kuki AI is a set of chatbots and other apps which were designed for entertainment and as a marketing tool.

+Visual images

 The first AI art program, called AARON, was developed by Harold Cohen in 1968 with the goal of being able to code the act of drawing.

-It started by creating simple black and white drawings, and later to paint using special brushes and dyes that were chosen by the program itself without mediation from Cohen.
+It started by creating simple black and white drawings, and later to painting using special brushes and dyes that were chosen by the program itself without mediation from Cohen.

-AI like "Disco Diffusion", "DALL·E" (1 and 2), Stable Diffusion, Imagen, "Dream by Wombo", Midjourney has been used for visualizing conceptual inputs such as song lyrics, certain texts or specific imagined concepts (or imaginations) in artistic ways or artistic images in general.
-Some of the tools also allow users to input images and various parameters e.g. to display an object or product in various environments, some can replicate artistic styles of popular artists, and some can create elaborate artistic images from rough sketches.
+AI platforms such as DALL-E, Stable Diffusion, Imagen, and Midjourney have been used for generating visual images from inputs such as text or other images.
+Some AI tools allow users to input images and output changed versions of that image, such as to display an object or product in different environments.
+AI image models can also attempt to replicate the specific styles of artists, and can add visual complexity to rough sketches.

-Since their design in 2014, generative adversarial networks (GANs) have been used by AI artists.
-GAN computer programming, generates technical images through machine learning frameworks that surpass the need for human operators.
-Examples of GAN programs that generate art include Artbreeder and DeepDream.

-Art analysis

-In addition to the creation of original art, research methods that utilize AI have been generated to quantitatively analyze digital art collections.
-Although the main goal of the large-scale digitization of artwork in the past few decades was to allow for accessibility and exploration of these collections, the use of AI in analyzing them has brought about new research perspectives.
+AI has been used to generate quantitative analysis of existing digital art collections.
 Two computational methods, close reading and distant viewing, are the typical approaches used to analyze digitized art.
 While distant viewing includes the analysis of large collections, close reading involves one piece of artwork.

-Researchers have also introduced models that predict emotional responses to art.